ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_1/module_1_tasks.md

 For the _route_ argument, let's pass a string of `'/*'`.
 For the route handler, we will pass an anonymous function that takes two parameters, `request` and `response` in that order.
 Our route handler should call the `sendFile()` method of our `response` parameter.
-As its first argument, use the path to the index file `pathToIndex` we previously defined, and as its second argument use `'index.html'`.
+As its first argument, use the path to the index file `pathToIndex` we previously defined.

 Module Outro:
 At this point we have a working server that will serve our upload page.